Swan maiden: Albania

 In an Albanian-Romani tale, O Zylkanôni thai e Lačí Devlék'i ("The Satellite and the Maiden of Heaven"), an unmarried youth goes on a journey to find work.
 Some time later, he enters a dark world.
 There, he meets by the spring three partridges that take off their animal skins to bathe.
 The youth hides the garment of one of them, who begs him to give it back.
 She wears it again and asks him to find her where the sun rises in that dark world.

 Caucasus Region

-In an Azerbaijani variant, a prince travels to an island where birds of cooper, silver and gold wings bathe, and marries the golden-winged maiden.
+In an Azerbaijani variant, a prince travels to an island where birds with copper, silver, and gold wings bathe and marries the golden-winged maiden.

 In an Armenian variant collected from an Armenian-American source (The Country of the Beautiful Gardens), a prince, after his father's death, decided to stay silent.
 A neighbouring king, who wants to marry him to his daughter, places him in his garden.
 There, he sees three colorful birds bathing in a pool, and they reveal themselves as beautiful maidens.